S.C. waiting on confirmation of 2 cases of coronavirus

 According to the MUSC, the patient had mild illness and has been asymptomatic for the past three days and is committed to remaining in self-quarantine for the remainder of the CDC-recommended 14-day time frame.

-• Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

-• Wash your hands often with soap and water for at least 20 seconds.

-For more helpful information about the coronavirus and what you can do to protect yourself, visit www.cdc.gov/coronavirus.
+For more information about the coronavirus and what you can do to protect yourself, visit www.cdc.gov/coronavirus.